Current Selection Procedure

 Please send the documents to your respective sector-specific and financial project managers.

 The EUKI communications team supports the projects financed by the European Climate Initiative (EUKI) in communicating their activities, achievements and results to the public.
 All project activities must comply with the corporate design guidelines.

 Projects are encouraged to share products generated or milestones reached with the EUKI communications team.
-The EUKI Secretariat supports the dissemination of results, for instance via the website (news articles, publications, videos, community, etc.) and social network channels (Facebook, Twitter).
+The EUKI Secretariat supports the dissemination of results, for instance via the website (news articles, publications, videos, community, etc.) and social network channels (Facebook, Twitter, LinkedIn).